singingwolfboy/netlify-home/_posts/2015-04-12-send-tweets-of-interest-from-twitter-to-slack-with-twickr.md

 ---
-title: "Twickr — tweets of interest from Twitter to Slack"
+title: "Twickr — send tweets of interest from Twitter to Slack"
 short_title: "Send tweets to Slack"
 author: Mathias Biilmann
 description: Twickr is a small open-source tool for automatically sending tweets of interest to Slack